Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Preliminaries

 Because the microphone array rotates on the horizontal plane, $\theta$ does not change during the rotation for a stationary sound source.
 The resulting $d\left(t\right)$ is a sinusoidal signal with the amplitude $A\triangleq2b\cos\theta$, which implies that

-It can be seen from Equation~(\ref{eq:ITD_equation}), the phase angle of $d\left(t\right)$ is the azimuth angle of the sound source.
-Therefore, the localization of a stationary sound source equates the identification of the characteristics (i.e., the amplitude and phase angle) of the sinusoidal signal, $d\left(t\right)$.
+It can be seen from Equation~\eqref{eq:ITD_equation} that the phase angle of $d\left(t\right)$ is the azimuth angle of the sound source.
+Therefore, the location (i.e., azimuth and elevation angle) of the sound source can by determined by estimating the characteristics (i.e., the amplitude and phase angle) of the sinusoidal signal, $d(t)$.

-The collection of the ITD signal for multiple sound sources (as shown in Figure~\ref{fig:Mult-Source-ITD-Estimation}) illustrates a group of multiple discontinuous sinusoidal waveforms, each corresponding to a single sound source, satisfying the amplitude-elevation and phase-azimuth relationship as mentioned above.
+The collection of the ICTD signal for multiple sound sources (as shown in Fig.~\ref{fig:Mult-Source-ITD-Estimation}) illustrates a group of multiple discontinuous sinusoidal waveforms, each of which corresponds to a single sound source, satisfying the amplitude-elevation and phase-azimuth relationship as mentioned above.